frizatch/2DGeology_in_QGIS/README.md

 Boulder Flatirons by Paulhaberstroh [CC by SA](https://creativecommons.org/licenses/by-sa/4.0/legalcode)

 To dive into making a basic geologic map of this area, we need the information structural geologists have collected by examining the surface exposures of the rocks.
-We'll then take that information and combine it with elevation data and construct our best guess of what these rocks look like in a profile view or a "cross section."
+We'll then take that information and combine it with elevation data to construct our best interpretation of what these rocks look like in a profile view or a "cross section."

-You should see three different folders of files in the [dropbox link](https://www.dropbox.com/sh/fth75xanut760i3/AACtcFVLZ_zMq9NBN5mNb9fRa?dl=0)
+You should see three different folders of files in the [dropbox link](https://www.dropbox.com/sh/fth75xanut760i3/AACtcFVLZ_zMq9NBN5mNb9fRa?dl=0) also shared at the top of the tutorial.
+To get everything listed below, just click on the "Download" button in the upper right and all the contents will come as a .zip file.
+Please note that you'll have to unzip the file called QGISNA2020_GeologyWorkshop in a location on your local computer where you want to keep your data.
+There is also a sub-.zip file for the geologic symbols that needs to be unzipped.

+If you're worried about large files, you can skip downloading the geologic maps and download just the Data and GeologicSymbology folders by clicking down one more layer on dropbox.

 Data
  - Digital Elevation Model or DEM (USGS_13_n40w106_NAD83Z13)